marcioAlmada/redsql/README.md

 ## Usage

 RedSQL public API is fluid and completely achieved with magic methods.
-Given the following table structure you can easily:
+Given the following table structure:

 <table>
   <tr>